 Samcart is arguably ThriveCart’s main competitor.

-Both carts have similar essential features such as checkout template pages, different payment plans, 1-click bump offers, 1-click upsells.
+Both shopping carts have similar essential features such as checkout template pages, different payment plans, 1-click bump offers, upsells, and downsells.

-Where things start to differentiate is the affiliate center for vendors.
+Where things start to differentiate is the affiliate settings for vendors.
 That and … pricing.

-Remember earlier I was talking about ThriveCart’s affiliate platform was better because it offered affiliates tracking IDs?
+Remember earlier; I was talking about ThriveCart’s affiliate platform being better because it offered affiliates tracking IDs?

-Well, as a vendor using Samcart’s affiliate platform, your affiliates won’t be able to track which traffic sources are performing well.
+Well, as a vendor using Samcart’s affiliate management center, your affiliates won’t be able to track which traffic sources are performing well.

-On the other hand, Samcarts affiliate platform is powerful for marketers who produce quality content on their blogs.
+On the other hand, the Samcarts affiliate system is powerful for marketers who produce quality content on their blogs.

 Let me explain…

-If you have an article “SEO Keywords for Beginners Guide” article on your site that has a CTA for your digital course/software, you can create an affiliate link in Samcart’s affiliate platform for that article.
+If you have an article “SEO Keywords for Beginners Guide” article on your site with a call-to-action (CTA) for your digital course/software, you can create an affiliate link in Samcart’s affiliate program for that article.